EthanTrout/financial-care/README.md

 - Chrome dev tools- used for overall development and testing, including responsivness and preformance
 - GitHub -Used for version control
 - W3C -used for validation testing of HTML and CSS
+- Responisnator - used for device testing
+- Heroku- used for hosting website

 ### Frameworks
 - Flask-SQLAlchemy- used for the back end Routing and data manipulation